Looking Back. Moving Forward.

 Who We Are

 The Lorain Historical Society aims be a leader in local history preservation, education, and community engagement for ALL of Lorain.
 We are dedicated to making sure that our archives tell the most complete, accurate and inclusive story of our great International City to future generations.
 To that end, we have launched the Lorain Black History Project.
-Through this project we will work with community members and organizations to help document the rich history of Black Lorain.
+Through this project and with help from the funders below, we will work with community members and organizations to help document the rich history of Black Lorain.